22 Secrets to Save Money on Travel

-Early mornings and late nights are also less popular and more affordable times to fly, as are Thanksgiving and the eves and days of Christmas and New Year's.
-If you want to find the best month to take your trip, plug your home airport and getaway location into Hotwire.com's TripStarter tool to see the cheapest times to fly.
-Besides saving money, avoiding peak travel days will often mean you'll travel on less-crowded flights and go through shorter airport security lines.
+- Early mornings and late nights are also less popular and more affordable times to fly, as are Thanksgiving and the eves and days of Christmas and New Year’s.
+If you want to find the best month to take your trip, plug your home airport and getaway location into Google Flights or Kayak Explore to see the cheapest times to fly.
+Besides saving money, avoiding peak travel days will often mean you’ll travel on slightly less-crowded flights and go through shorter airport security lines.

-You can use the explore features available on both Kayak and Google Flights to pinpoint on a world map all the destinations you can visit within your airfare budget.
+You can use features available on Kayak to pinpoint on a world map all the destinations you can visit within your airfare budget.
 This interactive tool lets you select a departure city and time and duration of travel, then adjust a sliding scale to set a maximum ticket price.
 Airfares that fit into your budget will populate a map, and you can click on a destination for details.
-Both tools let you be flexible on timing, too — you can search by month (as well as by season on Kayak) and see if certain days come with cheaper fares.
+It also lets you be flexible on timing, too — you can search by month and see if certain days come with cheaper fares.
 (But if you need to stick with exact travel dates, you can specify your search, too.)

-Sign up for free e-mail alerts from airlines or other travel sites such as Airfarewatchdog or follow them on social media.
-You can get early access to coupon codes and flash sales, which can reduce a round-trip fare that's typically $1,200 to $1,800 down to $700, says George Hobica, president of Airfarewatchdog.
+Sign up for free e-mail alerts from airlines or other travel sites such as Google Flights, Scott’s Cheap Flights or Airfarewatchdog to get early access to coupon codes and flash sales.
 Plus, getting pinged regularly with ticket prices can help you develop a point of reference to recognize good deals.
 Or, you can follow Twitter handles such as @TheFlightDeal for flights.

-According to airfare booking site CheapAir, the magical time to score the cheapest domestic flight is 47 days before departure, on average.
+According to airfare booking site Hopper, the magical time to score the cheapest domestic flight is 45 days before departure, on average.
 Data from Kayak falls in line with this recommendation, finding that the best time to book a domestic flight is four to six weeks ahead of take off.
 International flights have a sweet spot of about 75 days in advance.
 As for cruises, cheap last-minute deals have dried up over the years, so you may find fare sales posted 2 to 3 years in advance according to .

 You have the right to change or cancel your flight plans for free within 24 hours of booking, thanks to rules introduced by the Department of Transportation in 2012.
 So if you find a better fare within that window, you can snatch the savings with no penalty.

-You may be able to squeeze an extra destination into your itinerary at no cost—or for a smidge more than what you're already paying for your flight.
-Some airlines offer a free stopover (a break of more than 24 hours) in their hub cities en route to another country.
-Find these deals under "special offers" or by searching "stopover" on the airline's Web site.
+You may be able to squeeze an extra destination into your itinerary at no cost—or for a smidge more than what you’re already paying for your flight.
+Roughly 10 international airlines offer a free stopover (a break of more than 24 hours) on their home soil when you’re en route to another country, according to Airfarewatchdog.com.

 For example, Icelandair lets passengers hop off in Iceland when traveling between North America and Europe.
 Air Canada allows breaks in three cities on routes to foreign countries.
 For layovers more than six hours long in Toronto, Montreal or Vancouver, the airline even provides you with a one-night hotel stay for free or starting at $49, depending on your ticket type.
-Singapore Airlines and Turkish Airlines offer similar deals including lodging.
-If you can't find details online, call the airline to inquire about no-cost stops on your route.
+Finnair offers a to-do list while you wait in Helsinki.
+If you can’t find details online, call the airline to inquire about no-cost stops on your route.

 Keep these ingredients in mind when shopping for a travel-friendly credit card: no foreign transaction fee, a microchip and generous rewards.
-Barclaycard Arrival Plus World Elite MasterCard ($89 annual fee, waived the first year) offers a chip along with extra-secure PIN capability.
-You earn 40,000 bonus miles after spending $3,000 within 90 days of opening your account.
-If you would rather trade significant rewards for no annual fee, consider the PenFed Platinum Rewards Visa Signature, which is also chip- and PIN-enabled.
+The Chase Sapphire Reserve Visa ($550 annual fee) offers a chip for secure transactions.
+You earn 50,000 bonus miles after spending $4,000 within 90 days of opening your account.
+If you would rather trade significant rewards for no annual fee, consider the PenFed Platinum Rewards Visa Signature, which is chip- and PIN-enabled.

-Go off-season — an especially savvy strategy if you select a destination that's designed for large peak-season crowds.
-Desperate to fill rooms, hotels will slash rates or throw in perks, such as free Wi-Fi or spa credits.
-For example, consider business or convention hotels after the suits have departed for the weekend and beach resorts in the spring (after spring break) or fall.
+Going off season is a particularly savvy strategy if you select a destination that’s designed for large peak-season crowds.
+When desperate to fill rooms, hotels will slash rates or throw in perks, such as spa credits.
+For example, consider business or convention hotels after the suits have departed for the weekend and beach resorts in the late spring (after spring break) or fall.

 Many places offer lower rates for online booking.
 You can also sign up to get hotels’ e-mails about special promotions and discounts.
 Just remember the lowest rates are usually prepaid and non-refundable.
 If you think your plans might change, you’ll have to pay the higher, more flexible rates.

-Call your hotel to confirm an online reservation — especially if you booked at the last minute — and check to see whether you're being charged additional fees.
+Call your hotel to confirm an online reservation — especially if you booked at the last minute — and check to see whether you’re being charged additional fees.
 Hotels may be willing to waive fees, especially for frequent visitors or rewards-program members.
-Also, request a copy of your bill the night before you check out so that you have time to dispute any extra charges.
+Also, request a copy of your bill the night before you check out so that you have time to dispute any extra charges that got tacked on.

-Hotels and airlines don't like to advertise sales because it hurts the brand, says Sean Murphy, editor in chief of travel Web site Jetsetter.
-Instead, he says, they'll often package a trip to disguise the discount.
-Online travel agencies Travelocity, Expedia and Orbitz are well known for their bundled bargains.
-But don't forget to check packages offered by airlines, such as United Vacations and Southwest Vacations, as well as smaller travel operators such as Apple Vacations and Gate 1 Travel.
+Hotels and airlines don’t like to advertise sales because it hurts the brand.
+However, they’ll often package a trip to disguise the discount.
+Online travel agencies (think Travelocity) are well known for their bundled bargains.
+But don’t forget to check packages offered directly by airlines, such as United Vacations and Southwest Vacations, as well as smaller travel operators such as Apple Vacations and Gate 1 Travel.
 Daily deal sites have gotten in on the act, too, with Groupon Getaways and LivingSocial Escapes.

 Seek all-inclusive deals to pay just once for your whole vacation — including lodging, food, drinks and activities — and make it easier to stay within your budget, especially if you’re traveling with children.
 As the peak summer season cools off, beach resorts should get more generous with their perks.

-Warning: the cruise company won't reimburse you if rerouting delays force you to shell out for extra hotel nights or other itinerary changes.
-You may want cover your bases by booking travel insurance through a third-party provider, such as Travel Guard.
+- Warning: the cruise company won’t reimburse you if rerouting delays force you to shell out for extra hotel nights or other itinerary changes.
+You may want cover your bases by booking travel insurance through a third-party provider, such as Squaremouth.

 Especially for first-timers, cruises can prove more complicated than your standard trip by air or land.
 A good cruise agent can help you avoid any costly booking snafus, as well as score you solid deals, cabin upgrades and other extras.
-At CruiseCompete.com, submit your cruise preferences, and the site will relay your request to more than 300 travel agents, who will then make you their best offers.
+At CruiseCompete.com, submit your cruise preferences, and the site will relay your request to a variety of travel agents, who will then make you their best offers.

 Ships need to take these one-way voyages in order to relocate for the season.
 For example, ships that cruise near Alaska in the summer head south once fall arrives.
 And cruise lines invite passengers aboard for the ride at deeply discounted rates.
-Look to CruiseCompete.com for current deals on repositioning cruises.
+Look to Cruisecritic.com for current information on repositioning cruises.